-Video platforms for sharing and consuming video have mushroomed along with their audiences - platforms like YouTube, Vimeo, and Twitch have monthly audiences in the hundreds of millions.
+Video platforms for sharing and consuming video have mushroomed along with their audiences - platforms like TikTok, YouTube, Vimeo and Twitch have monthly audiences in the hundreds of millions.

-Programmatic video advertising is ramping in line with this growth in video consumption.
-Video ad spend is growing so strongly that US companies are set to spend $135 billion on online video in 2017 (Magisto).
-That’s about 10 times more than E-marketer predicted video ad spend to be worth in 2017 ($13 billion).
-Video advertising spend has now eclipsed spend on banner ads for the first time, according to research of IAB and PwC in the UK.
-Whichever way you look at it, video is big business.
-The vast bulk of this video advertising is being served on programmatic networks.
+Programmatic video advertising is ramping in line with this growth in video consumption; between 2020 and 2021, total digital video ad revenues (inclusive of CTV/OTT) increased by 51%.
+Video advertising spend has also now eclipsed spend on banner ads for the first time, according to research of IAB and PwC in the UK.
+Whichever way you look at it, video is extremely lucrative, and much of this advertising is being served on programmatic networks.

 The Video Advertising Opportunity

-There is ample evidence that engagement with the video format is high.
-Higher engagement rates and the continued shift away from linear TV (especially of younger demographics) has led to to an increase in mobile video ad spending.
+There is ample evidence that engagement with the video format is high; higher engagement rates and the continued shift away from linear TV (especially of younger demographics) has led to an increase in mobile video ad spending.
 Marketing budgets are following this shift to digital video where targeting and completion rates can be higher:

-However, the undoubted potential that video offers to marketers and advertisers trying to reach their audiences can only be attained by delivering frictionless video delivery, especially on the mobile channel.
+66% of consumers prefer watching a video about a product rather than reading about it.
+Similarly, 54% of consumers would like to see more video content from companies this year.
+Email click-through rates can increase by 96% and social videos can generate up to 1200% more shares than text and images combined.
+However, the undoubted potential that video offers to marketers and advertisers trying to reach their audiences can only be attained by delivering frictionless video delivery, especially on mobile channels.

 Getting Video Advertising right

-For video advertising technology players, getting it right on mobile requires an accurate knowledge of the device you are addressing.
-Given the additional costs of serving video in terms of bandwidth, and the actual production costs of the content, you really don't want to serve video to a device that can not play it.
-In terms of technical delivery, you need to know if the device is a mobile, tablet or desktop class device as well as other device capabilities such as screen size, resolution, OS and OS version and multimedia capabilities in order to guarantee that the creative will work from a technical perspective and is contextually targeted for mobile devices.
+For video advertising technology players, getting it right on mobile requires accurate knowledge of the device you’re marketing to.
+Given the additional costs of serving video in terms of bandwidth and the actual production costs of the content, videos should only be served to devices that can play them.
+In terms of technical delivery, you need to know if the device is a mobile, tablet or desktop class device.
+Other device required capabilities include screen size, resolution, OS and OS version and multimedia capabilities in order to guarantee that the creative will work from a technical perspective and is contextually targeted for mobile devices.

-You’ll also want to ensure that the video is appropriately optimized for the context and connectivity that the user is experiencing at the moment they engage with the content.
-Users connecting on lower bandwidths will be harder to reach if you are serving a HD resolution video over a narrow pipe.
-But it’s not just the connectivity that’s the issue.
-Less powerful devices may struggle even with good connectivity.
-User Experience is paramount.
-How many times have you abandoned a loading spinner?
+You must also ensure that the video is appropriately optimized for the context and connectivity that the user is experiencing when they engage with it.
+Users connecting with a lower bandwidth will be harder to reach if you are serving a HD resolution video over a narrow pipe.
+But it’s not just the connectivity that’s the issue; less powerful devices may struggle even with good connectivity.
+User Experience is paramount: how many times have you abandoned website because of a continuous loading spinner?
 Industry averages for load times of video ads on mobile are over 5 seconds.
-The resulting abandonment rates equates to a lot of lost opportunity and revenues.
+The resulting abandonment rates equate to a lot of lost opportunities and revenue.

-Key content delivery decisions can be made upfront and in real time if you can accurately determine the device via server side device detection.
+Key content delivery decisions can be made in real time if you can accurately determine the device via server-side device detection.
 This approach works by parsing the user agent in the web environment or the make/model string in the native app environment to identify the device and return any number of device characteristics that you might need to inform your content delivery and targeting strategy.
-Of course this needs to be done in real-time with highly accuracy rates.
+Of course, this needs to be done in real-time with high accuracy rates.
 Many specialist video advertising players use this technique to give their platforms a competitive advantage in terms of reach as well as targeting ability.
-Read more about how leading video ad platfroms like SpotX and Tremor Video are doing this here and here.
+Read more about how leading video ad platforms like SpotX and Tremor Video are doing this here and here.

 Add device awareness to your platform